bob-the-dyer/vertx-hydra-2020/README.md

 # vert.x approach for high-availability and fail-over: pros and cons

-The goal is to demonstrate vert.x approach for building highly-available distributed systems with fail-over and argue pros and cons.
+The goal is to demonstrate vert.x approach for building distributed highly-available systems with automatic fail-over and argue pros and cons.
-To build project use: `./mvnw clean package`

-Verticals are deployed as fat jar inside Docker containers.
-To run all containers at once use: `docker-compose -f docker-compose.yml up`

 ## Plan
  - Essential intro to vert.x:
    - reactive
-   - high-performant
+   - high-performant, high-load oriented
-   - based on netty/nio
+   - based on netty/NIO
-   - non-blocking and async
+   - non-blocking and async APIS
    - actor model
-   - microservices
+   - microservices natively
-   - polyglotic
+   - polyglotic: JVM
+   - no JVM low-level concurrency
  - vert.x fundamentals:
-   - verticals
+   - verticals => actors
-   - eventbus
+   - eventbus => messages exchange
    - cluster
  - vert.x approach to high-availability and fail-over
+   - approach essentials, comparing to classical Actor Model
    - enabling ha
-   - detection
+   - fail detection
    - fail-over
  - demo:
-   - failure: failing over while code is not there
+   - failing-over while code is not there, problem
+   - hanode approach, solution
-   - success: hanode approach
+   - hanode alternative approach - ???
-   - emulating split-brain with blockade without quorum: fail
+   - split-brain with blockade, problem
-   - emulating split-brain with blockade with quorum: fail
+   - split-brain with blockade with quorum, solution
-   - success: no hanode approach
-   - failure: poisoning verticle
+   - poison pill verticle, problem
-   - success: poisoning verticle isolation in group
+   - poison pill isolation in hagroup, solution

-## Negative things to mention
- - Hazelcast by default has timeouts and delays that should be configured for each particular case.
- - Ports will not automatically be opened while migrating from container to container, i.e. migration of web is useless, use super ha node with all ports needed
- - hanode - looks like quorum is set by default with -ha
+## Build hints

+To build project use: `./mvnw clean package`

+Verticals are deployed as fat jar inside Docker containers.

+To run all containers at once use: `docker-compose -f docker-compose.yml up`

 ## Hints for docker interaction:
  - To initialize docker environment run in terminal: `eval "$(docker-machine env default)`"